Fishwives

 • by

-The plot is simple—two women (Jackie and Regina) who have spent a lifetime together, drive to the dump to get rid of an old Christmas tree and during the journey they bring up over 50 years of memories.
+The plot is simple—two women (Jackie and Regina) who have spent a lifetime together, drive to the dump to get rid of an old Christmas tree, and during the journey they bring up over 50 years of memories.
 What enfolds is an incredible display of humanity.
 I usually try to pitch a book based on interest, but it would be to society’s benefit if Fishwives was mandatory reading for everyone.
-Just one of many examples of how this book stretches the mind into a greater empathetical place was the police raid in the beginning which is how Jackie and Regina meet.
-I’m sure nearly every lgbt person has heard that it was illegal back in the 50s to cross-dress and for homosexuals to be in the act, but reading about the experience of police breaking into a gay bar on page was something else entirely.
+One example of the many ways this book stretches the mind into a greater empathetical place is the police raid in the beginning which is how Jackie and Regina meet.
+I’m sure nearly every lgbt person has heard that it was illegal back in the 50s to cross-dress and to act on homosexuality, but reading about the experience of police breaking into a gay bar on page was something else entirely.
 Bellerose also didn’t shy away from racism and the even greater hardship for black lesbians.
 This book teaches without preaching, and I was enthralled with the narrative the entire time.

 I think this book will stay with me until the day I die.